gitter-badger/mwe-pytest-in-package/README.md

-Py.test is a great tool, but when somethign odd happens it is hard to find out why and how to fix it.
 In my case py.test fails to collect tests because import of modules fails.
 The failure comes in following steps:

 1. I'm on Windows, py.test is a part of Anaconda scientific installation.
 Cannot use pip for upgrades.
 2. My current folder is D:\mwe-pytest-in-package\setting_1